 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Complete data revealed harmonized inflation fell to 1.0% in July from June’s 1.2%, a notch below the preliminary estimate of 1.1% and marking the lowest reading since November 2016.
+Complete data revealed harmonized inflation fell to 0.8% in September, down from August’s 1.0% and a notch below the preliminary estimate.

 Industrial output returned to growth in August, contrasting two months of contractions.

 According to a preliminary estimate released by Eurostat on 1 October, harmonized inflation inched down to 0.9% in September from August’s 1.0%, printing the lowest reading in close to three years.